notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/15-MachineLearning.md

 - Next, we are going to label the data.
 Meaning you need to say which columns corresponds to what, and also you need to give some kind of exam scores.
 Based on the data that I have gathered I can predict what the score will be
 - Next we need to build the machine learning model, which is how I can predict these scores from the historical data
 - Next you have to train the model and tune it and this is another part which is quite difficult to do, which is how to refine my model over time to better fit my data and my outputs
 - Now, after all the labeling, building, training and tuning you have a machine learning model which you need to use.
 This is called deploying machine learning models.
 We get new data coming in, for example, you are the new student, and you are going to survey asking questions.
-Based on the data coming in, I will apply the machine learning mdoel that I have created from before.
+Based on the data coming in, I will apply the machine learning model that I have created from before.
 The machine learning model will finally say, **"Based on the given data, I am going to predict that this student will pass with a score of 906"**.
 This whole process can be all done within SageMaker

 ## Amazon Kendra